sh619/Songyu_Huang-Chisel/Chisel_challenge/Challenge.md

 3. The circuit then waits for a random period of time between 0.25 and 16 seconds before all LEDs turn OFF;
 4. You should also display the random delay period in milliseconds on five 7-segment displays.
 5. The circuit should count the time between all the LEDs turning OFF and you pressing KEY[0].
 The reaction time should be displayed on the 7-segment displays in milliseconds in place of the random delay
-## Errors when tring to finish the design
+## Errors encountered during the design
 I tried to use >  chisel3.Driver.execute(args, () => new ) to run the design at first, However, sometimes it cannot generate verilog and does not produce the correct error description.
 ```
 [info] welcome to sbt 1.4.9 (Private Build Java 1.8.0_292)